hello-chaithra/hello-chaithra/README.md

 > "Any sufficiently advanced technology is indistinguishable from magic." – Arthur C. Clarke
 > (But I'm here to demystify it, starting with a single NAND gate.)

-⚔️ Quest Log: From NAND to Mastery: An aspiring software engineer on a quest to master the fundamentals of computer science & engineering.
+⚔️ An aspiring software engineer on a quest to master the fundamentals of computer science & engineering.

 ⏪👀 Previously on my GitHub:
 - **Nand2Tetris Part I: Hardware** (Projects 1-6)